carbon-language/carbon-lang/llvm/docs/TableGen/LangRef.rst

    TemplateArgList: "<" `Declaration` ("," `Declaration`)* ">"

 A ``class`` declaration creates a record which other records can inherit from.
-A class can be parametrized by a list of "template arguments", whose values can be used in the class body.
+A class can be parameterized by a list of "template arguments", whose values can be used in the class body.

 A given class can only be defined once.
 A ``class`` declaration is